-At Northam Residential College, you’re not just another ‘student’.
-You are part of our boarding family.
+At Northam Residential College, your child is a part of our boarding family.

-Having a smaller group of boarders than other colleges enables us to focus on each student and give them the attention they need.
+Having a smaller group of boarders compared to other colleges allows us to focus on each student and offer the level of attention they need.

-Doing well at school is important for our students to assist them in reaching their potential and meeting the requirements of their study, we provide support in the form of structured study times, communication with their school, and monitoring of their study loads and emotional well-being.
+Doing well at school is important for our students.
+To help them reach their potential and meet the requirements of their study, we provide structured study times and we monitor their study loads and emotional well-being.

-There is a compulsory one-hour study period in the evenings five days a week.
+There is a compulsory 1 hour study period in the evenings, 5 days a week.
 Beyond these compulsory times, students have ample personal time to study or complete homework.
-We provide a quiet and supportive environment and are encouraged to study regularly and be respectful of other students.
+We provide a quiet and supportive environment and we encourage students to study regularly and be respectful of their peers.

-We communicate regularly with each student's schools regarding their progress and any issues needing to be resolved.
-We are happy to organise any tutoring a student may need.
+We communicate regularly with schools about the progress of each student and any issues that need to be resolved.
+We are happy to organise tutoring for a student who may need extra help.

-In addition to academic achievement, students' social and emotional wellbeing is important.
-We provide strong pastoral care to students so they feel secure, supported and happy.
+In addition to academic achievement, students' social and emotional wellbeing is important to us.
+We provide strong pastoral care so students feel secure, supported and happy.

-Students have access to our college’s school psychologist and college supervisors meet regularly to discuss individual student needs and concerns.
-Additional programs and community events are conducted throughout the year in support of pastoral care.
-Aboriginal and Torres Strait Islander students and those from diverse cultural back grounds are supported through recognition and awareness of cultural differences.
+Students have access to the school psychologist and college supervisors meet regularly to discuss individual student needs and concerns.
+Aboriginal and Torres Strait Islander students and those from diverse cultural backgrounds are supported through recognition of cultural differences.

 Students are supported to live healthy lifestyles.
-They are given opportunities to be active, eat nutritious food, sleep well and enjoy ‘down time’ with their friends.
+They are given opportunities to be active, eat nutritious food, sleep well and enjoy time with their friends.

-Students enjoy delicious and nutritious meals at the college, with a 35 meal rotating menu (that is, 5 weeks of different evening meals before they are repeated).
-Meals are wholesome, tasty home-style fare with varying mains, desserts, snacks and lunches.
+Students enjoy nutritious meals at the college, with a 5 week meal rotation.
+Meals are wholesome and tasty with varying mains, desserts, snacks and lunches.
 Special dietary requirements are supported and our meal plans are in line with the Fresh School Nutrition Advisory Program, FreshSNAP.
 For an idea of the meals we provide, refer to our our current dinner menu.